toolexyforyou/messagesfrom061/messages/i-want-to-be-somebody-to-you.md

 still taste me
 on your pricey cigars?”

-Weeks,
-or months,
-or years flash by.

-But I still feel you,
-at least,
-some of the time.

-So, even if
-it’s only momentary,
-I’d hate to feel that
+Because I know it’s only momentary but I’d hate to feel that fucking temporary.
-fucking temporary.